kyeljmd/SpringMvc-Todolist/README.md

 src -> webapp -> WEB-INF -> resources -> properties -> datasource.properties

 Just replace the values that will suit your configuration.

+To run the application. just simply type

+mvn jetty:run